OJFord/terraform-provider-wireguard/website/docs/r/asymmetric_key.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments listed above, the following attributes are exported:

 * `public_key` - The public key corresponding to the (given or generated) private key.